Syncing binaries#

 A file sharing solution for your binaries, such as Dropbox, Google Drive or a NAS

 A proper build pipeline that allows you to add git tags and configure the name and location of the zip file that contains the editor binaries.
+Code snippets are shown below.

 Setup#